arfianadam/tabby/README.md

 - The suggested Firestore rule above ensures users can only read/write their own workspace.
 Without it, any authenticated user would be able to reach other documents.
 - Collections store folders and bookmarks as nested arrays to keep reads/writes small—perfect for the Firebase free tier.
 If you outgrow this, refactor to subcollections without touching the UI layer.
-- The Chrome Tabs API only works when the built extension runs.
-During `npm run dev`, that button is disabled with a hint explaining why.
+- Chrome Tabs API functionality (the tab list inside the bookmark modal) is only available when the built extension runs; during `npm run dev` it will stay hidden.